Anivice/Sysdarft/doc/Sysdarft.md

 `.8bit_data`, `.16bit_data`, `.32bit_data`, and `.64bit_data`
 are preprocessor directives used to insert width-specific data into the code region.
-Unlike what's shown by the disassembler, where `.[N]bit_data` can accept continuous data expressions, `.[N]bit_data` can accept one and only one expression for each `.[N]bit_data` preprocessor directive.
+Unlike what is shown by the disassembler, where `.[N]bit_data` can accept continuous data expressions, `.[N]bit_data` can accept one and only one expression for each `.[N]bit_data` preprocessor directive.

 `.[N]bit_data` preprocessor directive can accept *line markers* and process them as a constant holding the